pigeonflight/Recipe-Website-Tutorial/flaskRecipeDocs/tutorials/planning-and-mockups.rst

 The Design
 ------------

-Our UI person (me in this case) has decided to use Cacoo to come up with the following layout:
+We will imagine that our UI person has decided to use Cacoo to come up with the following layout:

 .. image:: /images/recipe-website-wireframe.png